vu2lid/cgpt_react-scale-weights-and-measures/README.md

 # cgpt_scale-weights-and-measures
 React app with OpenAI REST endpoints

-#### Weights and Measures scaling using OpenAI API using a react UI popup component - Demo
+#### Weights and Measures scaling using OpenAI API using a React UI popup component - Demo

 Caution - this is just a demo - there is practically no error checking !
 Some of the config is hardcoded (I will get to it sometine !).